 NewView hosts several activities throughout the year for blind and visually impaired children and youth throughout Oklahoma, with our Oklahomans Without Limitations (OWL) Summer Camp as the foundation of this program.

 OWL Camp is a free, week-long summer camp for children ages 8-18 who are blind or vision impaired.
-OWL Camp began in 2000, and has grown to 30-40 visually-impaired campers each July.
-Each camper is teamed with a sighted peer counselor who provides encouragement, assistance, and friendship.
+OWL Camp began in 2000, and has grown to 30-40 visually-impaired campers each summer.

 Camp activities are carefully planned and designed to encourage collaboration, improve confidence, self-esteem, and independence, and challenge societal and self-imposed limits through a variety of indoor and outdoor activities in an accessible environment.
 The focus is on capability rather than disability.